Windower/docs/_pages/plugins/ffxidb.md

 title: FFXIDB
 ---

-Things and stuff.
-Very much a work in progress and nowhere near completion (version number - 0.2.1.4).
-You can drag/drop and scroll the map to zoom, but the settings from that won't even be saved yet.
+Displays an in-game minimap.

+You can position and zoom the map by dragging and scrolling with the mouse or by using commands.

 ## General Commands
 All the current info is displayed with: